 Houses often have to work harder than they once did, with spaces taking on a more flexible, multipurpose function.
 Open and broken plan living is increasing in popularity and homes with more traditional layouts are finding they have to perform several roles

 If a renovation project is on the cards, think about how best to use the additional space you’ll be creating.
 If you’re catering for increased numbers, a large open plan kitchen/dining/living space might be the most practical solution for you.
-Converting a garage or attic into a granny-flat or student apartment provides extended family with the privacy they need while remaining part of the family unit.
-An outbuilding could make an excellent entertaining area, games room, or teenage hang-out.
-If you have high ceilings or exposed roof trusses, investigate the possibility of creating a mezzanine.
+Converting a garage, outbuilding or a loft into a granny-annexe or student flat provides extended family with the privacy they need while remaining part of the family unit.
+A basement could make an excellent entertaining area, games room, or teenage hang-out.
+If you have high ceilings or an open gable roof, investigate the possibility of creating a mezzanine.

 Smaller projects, such as adding an ensuite bathroom to one end of a bedroom or converting an under-stairs cupboard to a washroom could give you the additional facilities that a growing family demands.